enasequence/read_docs/faq_run_error.rst

 | This command attempts to view the BAM file and output the exit code of this procedure.
   If the code is 1 or higher, there is a problem with the file.
-  Try this check on your local file and then upload a corrected version; the file will be accepted for submission soon.
+  Try this check on your local file and then upload a corrected version.